History of Coffee in Kenya

 Despite being a neighbour of Ethiopia, the famed birthplace of coffee, coffee didn't arrive in Kenya until 1893 when a French religious congregation called the "Holy Ghost Fathers" introduced coffee trees from Reunion Island.
 Mission farms near Nairobi were used as the base around which Kenyan coffee growing developed.

-Today, the major growing regions in Kenya are in the High Plateaus, where rich volcanic soils provide excellent growing conditions for coffee trees.
-Everything about Kenyan coffee oozes quality, from the beans to the trade itself.
 Quality control is paramount, and many farmers are extremely well-educated and rewarded for their output.
-In Kenya, coffee isn't graded as generic AA or AB; instead, coffee is sold at auction where heated competition drives up the price.
-A whole lot of research and development goes into Kenyan coffee, and quality control, a system that encourages farmers to produce top level coffee so they can get the best price at auction.
+In Kenya, coffee beans aren't graded as generic AA or AB; instead, coffee is sold at auction where heated competition drives up the price.

 Currently, Kenya's political system is in disarray, posing a threat to Kenya's excellent auction system.
 If this falls apart, smaller producers could be forced to grow lesser quality coffee, or plant other crops altogether.
-It makes it all the more important to enjoy good Kenyan coffee while you can, and support those producers who are still producing premium coffee.

 Characteristics of Kenyan Coffee